-You want to produce an independent ﬁlm?
-Having just an okay script or just a good script won’t be good enough.
-You have to start with a killer script!
+Just an okay script or a good one won’t be good enough.
+You have to start with a great screenplay.
 That’s the only way you can hedge your bets to get your ﬁlm made.

 Repeat after me: “The killer script is king.”

-- You’ll receive resumes from people who’ve been script readers for major studios.
+- You’ll receive resumes from people who’ve been script readers for significant studios.

-- Get a few of these people to read your script and give you studio-level coverage for $50-$100.
+- Get a few people to read your script and give you studio-level coverage for $50-$100.

 - Don’t put your name on the script.
-Doing so might lead the reader to censor his or her comments.
+Doing so might lead the reader to censor their comments.

-Obviously, she didn’t get it, and that can happen.
-To counter this, have multiple people read your work and give you feedback.
-If everyone says, “The supporting characters need to be developed more,” then that’s what you should do.
+Always get multiple people to read your work and give you feedback.
+If everyone says, “The supporting characters don’t work,” that’s what you need to fix.

 Writing Is Rewriting

-Search everywhere: IMDbPro, Craigslist, Inktip (a website that features a directory of scripts from screenwriters) and your network.
+Search everywhere: IMDbPro, Craigslist, Inktip (a website with a directory of scripts from screenwriters), and within your network.
 You may even want to turn to managers and agents.
-Once you have a script, do the coverage test that I mentioned earlier.
-Killer scripts find a way to get made.
-And if you liked this article, check out Bankroll Film Funding Training.